-- She takes advantage of the full amount of these benefits by salary packaging $15,900 (for things such as her car lease and expenses, child care and a new laptop).
+- She takes advantage of the full amount of these benefits by salary packaging $15,900 (for things such as her groceries, utility bills, child care and a new laptop).

 - This $15,900 is taken out of her pre-tax salary, so she’s only taxed on the remaining $44,100 per year, rather than her full $60,000 salary.

 - This could leave her up to $5,486 better off each FBT year.